arthur-e/swc-workshop/sql-intro/Databases-and-SQL.md

       FROM Survey
      WHERE quant='rad';

-We could execute this query with anoter conditional clause five times, one for each scientist, **but that would be tedious and tedium is what we're trying to avoid by using a database!**
+We could execute this query with another conditional clause five times, one for each scientist, **but that would be tedious and tedium is what we're trying to avoid by using a database!**

 SQL has a `GROUP BY` clause for this very purpose.